This post is the second in a series on the building of our Downstairs Bathroom.…

 Here is the floor in the adjoining under stairs closet that holds mostly Christmas decorations.

 I had picked out vinyl white and gray marble tile flooring planks for our downstairs bathroom.
 But then I laid one on our kitchen floor and tested it out.
 I decided that I didn’t care for the texture– it seemed like it might be hard to clean.
 Someone suggested we try a darker color– and I’m so glad we did!
 It complements the wallpaper and the rest of the room sooo nicely.
-I chose Walnut Ember Gray 6″ x 36″ vinyl planks from Home Depot.
+I chose Walnut Ember Gray 6″ x 36″ vinyl planks from my local home improvement store.

 We had also thought about laying the vinyl floor tile at a diagonal angle, leading from the door to the shower.
 But after realizing how that would look with the lines in the wallpaper and the lines in the ceiling, we decided to have all the lines going in the same direction instead.